-The Commercial Development Authority of Rainbow City, Alabama (Authority), although a separate legal entity, is considered to be a blended component unit of the City because of its close relation to and financial integration with the City.
+Under the aforementioned criteria, the Commercial Development Authority of Rainbow City, Alabama (Authority), although a separate legal entity, is considered to be a blended component unit of the City because of its close relation to and financial integration with the City.
+Subsequent to the fiscal year-end, the City passed a resolution to suspend activities and appointments; thereby, designating this entity as dormant.
 These financial statements include the financial data of the Authority that is necessary for reporting in conformity with accounting principles generally accepted in the United States of America.